ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 Ember builtin commands (built in to the shell/CLI) should be exposed via the directory structure.
 As should other resources Dcs, DCE mapping data, relationship types, node types, metadata types, etc….

-Groups and Domains

-I think there should be a couple features in Ember to make it optimally useful for business use: user groups and domains.

-Groups

-A user group is a list or dynamic set of users that can be used in much the same way as a real user in e.g. ACLs.

-Domains

-A domain is a user group with some extra features, as well as including subdomains.
-Each user in a domain can choose to use their Ember account as their personal user account, or as any one of their domain roles.
-Each domain has a _domain authority_ who determines who has what rights in that domain.
-If the domain authority of the top-level domain so chooses, he/she can have absolute control over all the subdomains within his/her domain (overriding the domain authorities of the individual subdomains).
-This is only the case if he/she was the creator of the subdomain, unless the actual creator of the subdomain chooses to delegate that control to the parent domain’s authority.
-Domain authorities can transfer their power to any user, user group, or domain, just as (almost) any document can have its ownership changed.
-This is because domains are nodes, as are user groups and users.
-(Note that user nodes can’t have their owner changed, however they can be merged.)
-Domain/subdomain links do NOT have to be strictly hierarchical.

-Boss of company A creates domain for their company, giving their CFO membership in the domain, and creating a Finances subdomain for the finances department in which the CFO is the authority.
-Boss of company B creates domain for their financial consulting company, and is the authority of it.
-Company A chooses to purchase company B to manage internal finances at Company A, and so the company B domain is added by the CFO of company A as a subdomain of Company A’s Finances subdomain; the boss of B releases absolute control over their consulting domain to company B.

-End result (doesn’t quite correspond exactly to the story above since I decided to add a couple more examples, but is basically it):

-*   Company A domain:

-*   Authority: Company A boss
-*   Member: CFO
-*   Members: Other employees, with varying levels of access (Authority can set ACLs for members’ access to documents)
-*   Subdomain: Finances:

-*   Presiding authority: Company A boss
-*   Authority: CFO
-*   Members: Finances employees
-*   Subdomain: Company B

-*   Presiding authority: Company A boss (Given that Company B boss delegated authority to company A boss even if not, could still be an uncontrolled subdomain)
-*   Authority: Company B boss
-*   Members: Company B employees
-*   Subdomain: Company A domain, if Company B boss added it as a subdomain (if Company A boss accepted it as a parent domain, it would then show up as a subdomain for them too) (this is pretty much pointless and random, but provides an example of why domains are not strict hierarchies)

-(Also: Be able to have a user run one document/app in a given domain, and another in another, and a third as themselves, etc..
-No need to make them have separate sessions for working in different domains if they don’t want to